puppetlabs/packaging/README.md

 [puppetlabs-rpmbuilder](https://github.com/puppetlabs/puppetlabs-rpmbuilder),
 will set up an rpm builder.

-## Clean up
-To remove the packaging repo, remove the ext/packaging directory or run `rake package:implode`.

 ##Setting up projects for the Packaging Repo

 The packaging repo requires many project-side artifacts inside the ext